Fbbe/VENTR/README.md

 Want to download it?
 Scroll down!
 </h3>

-## 🐍・ Download Python
+## How to download VENTR

-Download [Python](https://www.python.org/downloads/) to start off if you don't have it already!
+Install python by pressing [HERE](https://www.python.org/downloads/) if you don't alredy have it.
 ```sh-session
 python v3.10.1 or higher
 ```